The Legend of Tianding: Review on Linux

 You play the role of the legendary Liao Tianding, who was a kind of Robin Hood figure, fighting the occupants and the rich who benefited from the occupation to help the poor and destitutes.
 The folk hero is the subject of numerous works in art.

-The game is apparently a remake/reboot of a very old Flash game (made in 2004 that you can actually find on itch.io), and they worked with the original creator.
+The game is apparently a remake/reboot of a very old Flash game made in 2004 that you can actually find on itch.io - they evidently worked with the original creator.
 If you are interested you can check that old game here:

 https://masolin.itch.io/thiamting-2004